dekuNukem/PicoRC/sirius1.md

 * Next up: Power Connection
 	* ⚠️ **Involves mains voltage!**
 	* Ensure everything is unplugged
-	* Pay attention to the steps!
+	* Pay attention to the instructions!

 * Look at the connector that plugs into the old PSU
 	* It should have **two wires**.